Opportunities for Partnership and Growth in the Field of Radiation Oncology

 The UF College of Medicine’s Department of Radiation Oncology Development staff has considerable experience in helping people create and document giving plans that are strategically developed and thoughtfully executed.
 Contact UF Health Giving at 352-265-7237, or offdev@shands.ufl.edu.

-Faculty Support
+Faculty support

 Endowed professorships like the Rodney R. Million, M.D.
-Chairman’s Professorship in Radiation Therapy (Dr. Million shown right) are critical to rewarding existing faculty for their research excellence, as well as attracting new faculty to join the Radiation Oncology department.
+Chairman’s Professorship in Radiation Therapy are critical to rewarding existing faculty for their research excellence, as well as attracting new faculty to join the Radiation Oncology department.
 Providing salary and research stipends, endowed positions allow new faculty to establish the research programs and existing faculty to expand on their research or launch novel research projects.
 Together we can move the field forward!
 Funds that support professorships in Radiation Therapy, Radiation Oncology, and Proton Therapy as well as our clinical research efforts include:

 - The John P. Cofrin Professorship in Radiation Therapy